 Britt Wray, a Planetary Health Postdoctoral Fellow at Stanford University, contributed to the study and has recently published a book, Generation Dread: Finding Purpose in an Age of Climate Crisis, that explores how we can cope.
 She says we can build resilience and convert eco-anxiety into a super-fuel to power our fight for a better future.
 “Rather than bury our heads in the sand and suppress our discomfort, we can harness and transform the distress we feel into meaningful actions and forms of connection,” she writes.

-Instead of feeling stuck in despair and alienation, we can find a sense of purpose and community in the face of the climate crisis.
+Instead of feeling stuck in despair and alienation, we can find a sense of purpose and community in the face of the climate crisis and remember that we can always do better.

 Resources: